Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 1 - Setup your website

 You need two servers with Plesk and WordPress Toolkit.
-On one server, you should create your website, in our case a WordPress page.
+On one server, you should have a website, in our case a WordPress page.

 Step 2 - Migrate